tlima/inferno-base/README.md

 # inferno-base
-[WIP]
 This project is boilerplate code intended to be used as a base for modern lightweight web projects based on the Inferno library.
 It includes some *extremely* basic working structure as a starting point / showcase.

 ### Tech
 This project uses:
 - inferno / inferno-router / inferno-redux as a React ecosystem alternative
 - webpack for jsx parsing, minification, compression and bundling with cache busting via filename hashing
-- eslint for good coding practices and avoiding syntax problems
+- eslint based on airnbn rules to enforce good coding practices

 ### Installation
 Install the dependencies and devDependencies.